🌿

 Data & Privacy

 This tool holds some of the most sensitive notes a person can keep.
-So it is built to hold no power over you: it never phones home, it stores nothing in the cloud, and the only copy that leaves this device is one you encrypt yourself.
+So it is built to hold no readable power over you: by default it stays on this device, and if you enable sync the cloud copy is encrypted before it leaves the browser.

 Encrypted backup